top of page

 Adrian is a new media artist and filmmaker based in Albuquerque, New Mexico.
 In his work Adrian explores the relationship between contemporary anxieties and stories of the paranormal.
 Sightings of Adrian have been reported at UFO festivals, Bigfoot research conferences, and in the dark recesses of the comments sections of low-view-count YouTube videos.
 Adrian received his MFA from the University of New Mexico in 2016.
 Adrian's work has been shown at Silicon Valet; De:Formal; The Sanitary Tortilla Factory in Albuquerque, New Mexico; Biquini Wax gallery in Mexico City; as part of the International Symposium of Electronic Arts in Vancouver, Canada; and other traditional and nontraditional spaces. https://adrianpijoan.net

-Adrian teaches Introduction to Photography (ARTS 1410) and Introduction to Photoshop (DMA 165)
+Adrian teaches Introduction to Photography, Art and Ecology, and Introduction to Photoshop

 Email: ampijoan@unm.edu